moneylobster/cl-text-plot/README.md

 Can be loaded as "textplot" with ASDF/Quicklisp (as a local project)

 ### Usage
-You can find For some reason the plots don't show up nicely on Github's markdown renderer, so the outputs look wonkier than they actually are.
+For some reason the plots don't show up nicely on Github's markdown renderer, so the outputs look wonkier than they actually are.

 There are two backends:
 * `:blocks`  uses characters from the "Symbols for Legacy Computing" set.